Can More Than One Company Apply For A Certificate Of Sponsorship For Me At The Same Time?

 Where Can I Get More Help?

-Our immigration experts can help you with all manner of queries related to the Tier 2 General Visa including applications, switching jobs and any other query which you may have regarding the process.
+Our immigration lawyers can help you with all manner of queries related to the Tier 2 General Visa including applications, switching jobs and any other query which you may have regarding the process.

 If you are at the end of your initial visa period, we can also help you to apply for Indefinite Leave to Remain.
 If you wish to discuss this option then please get in touch for a free, no-obligation consultation with one of our representatives who can talk you through the process.